jcjohnson/torch-rnn/flags.md

 - `-memory_benchmark`: Set this to 1 to test the GPU memory usage at every iteration.
 This is disabled by default because like speed benchmarking it requires GPU synchronization.
 Memory benchmarking results will be printed and also stored in saved checkpoints.
 Only available when running in GPU mode.

 **Backend options**:
 - `-gpu`: The ID of the GPU to use (zero-indexed).
 Default is 0.
-Set this to -1 to run in CPU-only mode [NOT YET IMPLEMENTED]
+Set this to -1 to run in CPU-only mode
+- `-gpu_backend`: The GPU backend to use; either `cuda` or `opencl`.
+Default is `cuda`.
+NOTE: GPU training is currently disabled pending resolution of https://github.com/hughperkins/clnn/issues/32

 # Sampling
 The sampling script `sample.lua` accepts the following command-line flags: